abetusk/dev/projects/laser-spike/laser-spike.md

 **Do your research to make sure you understand the risks involved and what level of risk you are comfortable with.**

+Here's a short list of what I think were the major drawbacks that I ran into with my approach and what I would do differently:

+* The housing for the laser diodes is laser cut out of black 1/16" acrylic sheets.
+The acrylic is brittle and breaks easily.
+The strain relief plate often cracks when screwing the housing in place.
+In any potential future iteration, I would try to use either 3d printing a housing or laser cut wood which then could be spray painted for color and wear resistance.
+* The protoboards are large and clunky.
+I would try to fabricate a custom PCB to reduce size and cost.
+* On one arm, I put each PWM line into it's own sheathing and for the other I put two PWM lines through a single sheath.
+Doubling up the PWM lines per housing sheath uses a lot less space and the right arm is significantly easier to move and put my arm into.
+* The Arduino has intermittent crashes which are hard to replicate and debug.
+In the future, I would try to put in a watchdog timer to make sure it doesn't get into a bad state as well as put ferrite cores onto critical lines to try to help reduce noise introduced by other components.
+* Fastening the electronics housing to the jacket is done in a haphazard way.
+In the future I would try and come up with a solution more securely fastens each housing onto the jacket.
+* The laser diode wires were loose, to a certain degree, in the jacket lining interface.
+It might be better to staple these to the jacket to make sure they're more secure and won't interfere with hands or arms.
+* The screws that poke through the jacket aren't comfortable and take up unnecessary space.
+Either choosing an appropriate length for the screw or cutting them to size as well as providing a blunt end to make sure they aren't poking into the wearer might be worthwile.

 Troubleshooting and Common Errors
 ---